virginiaequitycenter/census-resources/tidycensus-basics.md

 This is the requested Census geography level for the data.
 We most frequently use `"state"`, `"county"`, `"tract"`, and `"block group"`.

 **variables**
-This is where the table code, or list of table codes go.
+This is where the variable ID, or list of variable IDs go.
+This will return both the estimate and margin of error for the given variables.

 **year**
 The year you are requesting data.
 The default is set to the most current year data is available.
 This is 2020 for the decennial Census.